Introductory Cold Wax Workshop with Jerry McLaughlin

 Click HERE for information from Gamblin about traveling with art supplies.

 INCLUDED IN THE WORKSHOP

 To make travel more convenient, artist essentially need to bring only their tools, paints, creativity, and enthusiasm.
 I provide all the following supplies:

 32 ounces Gamblin cold wax medium.
 If you need more, it will be available for purchase.

 Odorless mineral spirits

-Arches oil paper
+12 sheets of Arches oil paper

 Painting surfaces (multimedia artboard)